schwzr/dsf-spring-school-imaging-tests/exercises/exercise-1.md

 BPMN process.

 With this exercise we will take a look at the general setup of the tutorial code base, modify a service class and execute the service within a simple demo process.

-#### Word of caution: Unfortunately `Task` exists in both the FHIR and BPMN domains.
+#### Word of caution: Unfortunately, the word `Task` exists in both the FHIR and BPMN domains.
 We try to make it clear which kind of `Task` we are currently talking about.
-Still, if something sounds confusing it might be because you are considering the wrong kind of `Task` at that moment.
+Please let us know if we missed a spot!

+#### Also, make sure you read the [prerequisites](prerequisites.md)!

 ## Introduction
 ### Tutorial Code Base Structure and Docker Test Setup